QCDIS/DevOpsTutorial/README.md

 ```

-This should create the MongoDB and my-temp-service deployments and services.
+This should create the my-temp-service deployments and services.
 To see what is running on the cluster
 type:

 ```